 The data about Nottingham at the beginning of this strategy shows how diverse the City is in terms of its population.
 This strategy has shown throughout that the City's housing needs will not be met through a "one size fits all" approach.
 Therefore the particular needs of specific sections of the community need to be considered.
 This will be done in some of the following ways:

+- Lifetime homes

-- Homes that meet the lifetime needs of citizens, particularly those with disabilities - Age-friendly environments - Specialist housing to meet specific needs - Equal access to social housing via allocations policies
+- Age-friendly environments

+- Specialist housing to meet specific needs

+- Equal access to social housing via allocations policies